-Advance care planning can help the people close to you and those caring for you to know what is important to you about the level of healthcare and quality of life you would want if, for some reason, you are unable to participate in the discussions.
+Advance care planning helps the people close to you know what is important to you about the level of healthcare and quality of life you would want if, for some reason, you are unable to participate in the discussions.

-Discussing and writing down your wishes for future care will help the person you choose as your substitute decision maker to feel more comfortable about the decisions they make on your behalf.
+Discussing and writing down your wishes for future care will help the person you choose as your medical treatment decision maker to feel more comfortable about the decisions they make on your behalf.

 A guide to advance care planning

-It is recommended that you take several steps to make sure your wishes are known if you become sick and unable to make your own decisions.
+It is recommended that you take several steps to make sure your wishes are known in case you become sick and unable to make your own decisions.
 These include:

 - Think about your wishes for future care.